- 1 Introduction

 Updating the user.js file

-user.js file at the end of the file in your own personal section, then your job should be very easy.
+user.js, be sure the ones you download correspond to the version of Firefox you are using as described earlier.
+If you followed my advice and located your personal preferences at the end of the file in your own personal preferences section, then your job should be very easy.
 All you need to do is:

 - backup your current profile (might want to dump your old backup if you were happy with the way Firefox was working)